evpo/EncryptPad/docs/en/readme.md

 There is **encryptcli** executable to encrypt / decrypt files in command line.
 Run without arguments to see available parameters.
 Below is an example of encrypting a file with a key.

-    # generate a new key and protect it with the password "key".
+    # generate a new key and protect it with the passphrase "key".
-    # --key-pwd-fd 0 for reading the key password from descriptor 0
+    # --key-pwd-fd 0 for reading the key passphrase from descriptor 0
     echo -n "key" | encryptcli --generate-key --key-pwd-fd 0 my_key.key

     # encrypt plain_text.txt with my_key.key created above.
-    # The key password is sent through file descriptor 3
+    # The key passphrase is sent through file descriptor 3
     cat plain_text.txt | encryptcli -e --key-file my_key.key \
     --key-only --key-pwd-fd 3 -o plain_text.txt.gpg 3< <(echo -n "key")